Illinois's 7th congressional district

 The 7th congressional district of Illinois covers parts of Cook County, as of the 2023 redistricting that followed the 2020 census.
-All or parts of Broadview, Bellwood, Chicago, Forest Park, Hillside, Oak Park, La Grange Park, Maywood, and Westchester are included.
+All or parts of Broadview, Bellwood, Chicago, Forest Park, Hillside, Oak Park, La Grange Park, Maywood, River Forest, Berkeley, and Westchester are included.
 Democrat Danny K. Davis has represented the district since January 1997.
-With a Cook Partisan Voting Index rating of D+37, it is the most Democratic district in Illinois.
+With a Cook Partisan Voting Index rating of D+36, it is the most Democratic district in Illinois.

 Due to reapportionment every ten years, the 7th district like other districts has relocated in Illinois throughout its history.
-In the mid-1800s, Abraham Lincoln represented the 7th district before being elected president, although his home now lies within Illinois's 13th congressional district and most of his district's former territory is now located in the 18th district.
+In the mid-1800s, Abraham Lincoln represented the 7th district before being elected president, although his home now lies within Illinois's 13th congressional district and most of his district's former territory is now located in the 15th district.

-History

 In 1846, the 7th district was the only one in Illinois (among seven at the time) with a comfortably safe majority for the Whig Party.
-In the late 20th century, Chicago native Randy Kryn began his political career as the chairman of the 7th Congressional Republican Council and in 1986, he received greetings from the Soviet consulate in New York City.